OpenRCT2/OpenRCT2/distribution/scripting.md

 6. Send action to all player to execute action at tick ###.
 7. All players execute action at tick ###.

-This sequence of actions ensure that every player execute the action exactly the same way on the exact same game tick.
-It also allows the server to validate that the action is allowed and does not fail due to permission or another player executing conflicting action just before it.
-This is why there is a noticable delay when constructing in multiplayer games, as the client has to wait for the server to acknowledge the action and reply with the tick number to execute it on, since we do not yet have any rollback support.
+This sequence of actions ensures that every player execute the action exactly in the same way on the exact same game tick.
+It also allows the server to validate that the action is allowed and does not fail due to permission or another player executing a conflicting action just before it.
+This is why there is a noticeable delay when constructing in multiplayer games, as the client has to wait for the server to acknowledge the action and reply with the tick number to execute it on, since we do not yet have any rollback support.

 > Can I run code specifically for servers or clients?